ellen0leary/JSONParser/README.md

 For this script you can specify the either the input json file or the output json file as well.
 You can also leave the arguments blank and teh file will you the input file supplied in the repository.
 Here are the example
 ```
-python3 JSONParser.py "input json file"
+python3 JSONParser.py "input_json_file"
-python3 JSONParser.py "input json file" "output json file"
+python3 JSONParser.py "input_json _file" "output_json_file"
 python3 JSONParser.py
 ```
 #### Description
-This project deconstructs a json that is supplied to the programme.
-I will break down any array that the json contains and write it to a file with the array key and inner array key deconstructed.
+This project deconstructs a json that is supplied to the program.
+It will break down any array that the json contains and write it to a file with the array key and inner array key deconstructed.
 For example, this is the input2.json file:

 ```
 {